coverclock/com-diag-codex/README.md

 # Applications

 I have written two applications included in this repo that are named for the sub-projects that they support in other repositories.
-Both of these applications are works in progress.
 These applications are in the ```app``` directory.

 * Wheatstone supports experiments with LTE-M modems used with remote sensors.

-* Stagecoach supports remote GNSS rovers communicating with a GNSS base station.
+* Stagecoach supports GNSS rovers and a GNSS base station communicating with an RTK router.

 # Targets